 The mills are expected to be back online over the next two years, which could indicate that things are about to take a change for the better.
-So for now, we suggest finding the best places to buy lumber considering your budget and the kind of wood available.
+So for now, I suggest finding the best places to buy lumber considering your budget and the kind of wood available.

 How long will lumber prices stay high?